 Instead of a headboard and bedside tables, the bed has a bed-height table of glass or wood 140 cm by 40 cm at its head for things that must be reachable from the bed, such as a carafe of drinking water and glasses, and an electrically warmed chalice of massage oil.

 For sleeping, both the occupants lie with their heads on Pillows 1 & 2 next to the glass table.
-The duvet covers the occupants symmetrically, overlapping Pillows 3 and 4.
-For coitus in the Tantric-T position, the man lies across the bed with his head on Pillow 3, while the woman moves to the centre of the bed with her head between Pillows 1 and 2.
+The duvet covers the occupants symmetrically, overlapping Pillows 3 & 4.
+For coitus in the Tantric-T position, the man lies across the bed with his head on Pillow 3, while the woman moves to the centre of the bed with her head between Pillows 1 & 2.
 She may choose to pull one of the pillows to be directly under her head, but having her head low between the pillows should afford her a better stance.
 The advantage of copulating in this sideways position is that neither participant puts weight or unproductive physical pressure upon the other.
-Pillows 3 and 4 can be placed on the other side of the bed, and the duvet turned over, to give a mirror configuration if this is preferred.
+Pillows 3 & 4 can be placed on the other side of the bed, and the duvet turned over, to give a mirror configuration if this is preferred.

 As an alternative to the maltese cross style bed shown above, a round design may be preferred, an example of which is shown on the left.
 A round bed presents the same flexibility with regard to both sleeping and coitus in the cross position.
 In the latter case, one of the pillows is simply moved around to the 3 o'clock or 9 o'clock positions.
 With a round bed, a different style and arrangement of side tables may be preferred.